ynx0/library/README.md

 >   [%0 readers={} policies={}]
 ```

-The output shows us that there is currently only one empty graph reserved for DMs,
+The output shows us that there is currently only one empty graph created by default for DMs,
 and that `%library-proxy` is currently not tracking any readers or policies.